Neurita/pypes/docs/preprocessing.md

 1. Co-register anatomical and tissues to PET space.
 2. Partial volume effect correction (PVC) with PETPVC in PET space.
 This is done based on tissue segmentations from the anatomical pipeline.
-3. Use SPM12 Normalize to normalize FDG-PET to MNI.
+3. Use SPM12 Normalize to normalize PET to MNI.

 #### If registration.anat2pet: False
-1. Co-register FDG-PET to anatomical space.
+1. Co-register PET to anatomical space.
 2. PVC with PETPVC in anatomical space.
 3. Normalize PET to MNI with SPM12 Normalize applying the anatomical-to-MNI warp field.